ericholscher/ericholscher.com/site/blog/drafts/why-i-hate-markdown.rst

 -------------------------------

 The explosion of flavors and lack of semantic meaning leads to lock in.
-Once you've built out a large set of "Markdown" documents, it's quite hard to migrate them to another tool, even if that tool claims to support "Markdown"!
+Once you've built out a large set of Markdown documents, it's quite hard to migrate them to another tool, even if that tool claims to support Markdown!
 You have a large set of custom HTML classes and weird flavor extensions that won't work anywhere but the current set of tools and designs.

 You also can't migrate them easily to another markup languages (Asciidoc or RST).